Antonio Fowler ‘18

 Wetland and buffer zone regulations limit how much can be built—or how much land can be covered by pavement—in order to maintain the proper drainage of water.
 Merrimack College’s recent physical expansion with new state-of-the-art buildings, such as Crowe Hall and the new campus welcome center, then limit other areas from being covered by buildings or pavement.

 On campus, this relationship between Merrimack College and the Andover Conservation Commission is colloquially referred to as “environmental credits.”
 For every paved lot or building Merrimack adds, it loses “environmental credits” for future building and paving.
 But if Merrimack uses special materials that allow for drainage, it gives them more flexibility to physically expand in other areas or pave another parking lot.
 For example, Merrimack built the new Martone-Mejail football field with an artificial turf technology that aids in water drainage, which then earned Merrimack more “environmental credits” instead of costing them.
-Thus, the timing of different projects as well as their environmental impacts plays a role in future approvals, whether parking lots or other structures.
+The timing of different projects as well as their environmental impacts plays a role in future approvals, whether parking lots or other structures.

 The mixture of a growing campus community, parking scarcity, environmental and conservation regulations, and a neighborhood invested in the campus maintaining more green space makes this a delicate situation for the college.
 Even though the present parking situation on campus is in need of a improvement, discussions of paving a new lot, especially a lot using similar drainage technologies as Martone-Mejail field or gravel that would better withstand winter conditions, make students hopeful that the use of “mud lots” may be isolated to the 2017-2018 school year.